Fiji404/Guess-the-color-game/readme.md

-# [Guess the color game]
+# Guess the color game

-## this game is created for guessing the visible color in of colors system and then match it with color showed in user interface basicly.
+## This game is created for learn colors from rgb, hsl, hex color systems and for some fun with it !